danbev/learning-crypto/notes/seedwing/frontend.md

 ...
 ]
 ```
-Another thing to not is that server/embedded-frontend has a build.rs defined for
+Another thing to note is that server/embedded-frontend has a build.rs defined
-it (the crate/package) which will be invoked before the package is compiled.
+for it (the crate/package) which will be invoked before the package is compiled.
 What build.rs does is that it will check if a list of files have been changed
 in `../../frontend` and perform a `trunk build` placing the output in the `dist`
 directory (embedded-frontend).